pedrocorral/8bit-parity-function-dataset/README.md

-# parity-function
+# Parity function

-## 8-bit data set for the two-class classification problem of the parity function
+## 8-bit data set for the two-class classification problem of the *parity function*

 The parity function is a generalization of the XOR function.
 It takes N binary input values, coded as **x** ∈ {0, 1}<sup>N</sup> and returns 0 when having a even number of ones